dotnet/docs-maui/docs/user-interface/controls/refreshview.md

              ... />
 ```

-The following screenshot shows a `RefreshView` with the `RefreshColor` property set on Android:
+The following Android screenshot shows a `RefreshView` with the `RefreshColor` property:

 :::image type="content" source="media/refreshview/teal-progress-circle.png" alt-text="Screenshot of a RefreshView with a teal progress circle.":::